Budibase/website/content/blog/tutorials/mysql-gui.md

 The craziest part is that if you just need a simple CRUD tool, you can do it in just 2 steps, as we’ll see in a few minutes.

-Therefore, today we are going to explore how you can build a free MySQL GUI using Budibase.
+Therefore, today we are going to explore how you can build a free MySQL web interface using Budibase.
 You are going to learn how to:

-* Create an app and connect to a database.
+* Create an app and connect to a database server.
 * Auto-generate CRUD screens.
-* Dynamically load all tables in your database.
+* Dynamically load all tables in your database to import and export data.
-* Dynamically load all columns from a table.
+* Dynamically load all columns from a database table.
-* Create flexible forms that can edit and insert data into any table.
+* Create flexible forms that can edit and insert data into any table or database schema.
 * Create flexible tables to display data from any query.
 * Create multi-step forms for a query builder, to generate custom queries based on user inputs.
+* Deploy a fully working management tool with custom database connections.

 Let’s get started!